Sa3d-Ka/Tkinter-Mini-Projects/README.md

+Here’s the updated **README.md** file with the **Excel/CSV App** added to the list of projects.
+I’ve integrated it seamlessly into the existing structure:

+---

 # Tkinter-Mini-Projects

 A collection of small, beginner-friendly GUI projects built using Python's Tkinter library.
 Each project demonstrates different aspects of GUI development, from basic widgets to interactive applications.
 Perfect for learning and practicing GUI programming in Python.
 Contributions are welcome!